-If only the pain, anger, resentment, frustration, sorrow, and hurt would go away, could we learn to move on with life after narcissistic abuse?
-Narcissistic abuse hurts us while we are with the narcissist and long after we have left the narcissist.
+Narcissistic abuse hurts us while we are with the narcissist and it can even hurt us long after we have left the narcissist.

-Some people have become, so trauma bonded with their narcissist that the idea of going No Contact isn’t even a viable option.
-And for those who may have been discarded by the narcissist, the anger and the rage they feel can become so overwhelming.
+Some people have become, so trauma bonded with their narcissists that the idea of going No Contact isn’t even a viable option.

 Overwhelming to the point that it causes severe migraines and headaches due to stress.

-For many, they really just want to move on with their lives.
+For many of us, we want nothing more than but to move on with their lives.
 But the memories of the past are so strong, and the reoccurring nightmares only add more fuel to the fire.

 So in this article, I have taken the liberty to outline 100 ways that you can let go of your hurt, your pain, your anger, and your sorrows and move on in life.